Git Branch Best Practices: A Complete Guide for Developers

 How to Merge Git Branches

-Merging a Branch
+Merging a branch into main:

-git checkout main git merge feature-branch
+git checkout main

-Rebasing a Branch
+Rebasing a branch:

-git checkout feature-branch git rebase main
+git checkout feature-branch

 Git Branch Naming Conventions